-This means you can control access of appraisal forms for employees, their managers and HR manager at each stage.
-For example, an appraisal form is configured in initiated state to be viewed and edited only by an employee.
+Setup access permissions for all the appraisal forms for multiple stakeholders.
+Visibility rules are easily configured for appraisal forms at each stage.
+For instance, an appraisal form is configured in initiated state to be viewed and edited only by an employee.
 The same form would only be viewed by the employee in Submitted to manager state and the manager would have view and edit rights on the form.

 To setup visibility rules for the forms, you need to:

 - Click on the Visibility Rules tab.
 The Default visibility rules page appears as shown in Figure 1.
 The page displays the default visibility rules set for all the forms for all the stakeholders of the selected workflow for the appraisal plan.
 By default, no user has visibility rights on any appraisal form.